abavistwellness.com

 • Noise and Vibration: The operation of a medical vacuum suction system can produce noticeable levels of noise and vibration, potentially causing discomfort for both patients and healthcare providers.

-Medical Vacuum Suction
+What is a Medical Vacuum Suction

 Medical vacuum suction, often referred to as suction or suctioning, is a crucial medical procedure used to remove unwanted fluids, secretions, or foreign materials from a patient’s body, primarily in surgical and clinical settings.
 This is achieved by creating a controlled vacuum or negative pressure environment that facilitates the extraction of fluids or other substances through specialized suctioning equipment.

-regular Medical suction.
+Regular Medical suction.

-regular Medical suction.
+Regular Medical suction.

 Medical vacuum suction is commonly employed in various healthcare scenarios: